Documentation Index

 Structured Logging

-- Authorization: Policy decisions, permission grants/denials, role assumptions
+- Authorisation: Policy decisions, permission grants/denials, role assumptions

 - Data access: Object reads/writes, query executions, export operations